joeri-juramento/juramento_tech.security/research/authentication/2020-08_Matrix-Passwordless-Login_vGit.md

 #### Future

-Now I can ask my serviceproviders and suppliers what is exactly blocking a certain row.
+Now I can ask my service-providers and suppliers what exactly is blocking a certain row and have a better overview.
 It makes it far easier to refer to a page and row and ask what the blocking (upstream) issue is.
+Do you have new information?
+You can start an issue at the [source](https://go.juramento.nl/source-Matrix-Passwordless-Login) of this page.